60+ Delicious Fresh Tomato Recipes for Summer

 Caprese Galette with Balsamic Reduction

 The fresh summer favorite, Caprese Salad, gets a delicious and elegant makeover in this savory galette.
 Featuring thick slices of heirloom tomatoes and fresh mozzarella cheese, boosted with a fresh basil pesto and rich balsamic reduction, this stunning tart is loaded with bold, fresh flavors and makes for the perfect addition any summer gathering.
+And the best part is, despite its lovely presentation, this Caprese Galette is incredibly simple to pull together.
+If possible, try to use ripe, locally sourced tomatoes for this recipe, as they’ll generally offer fuller flavor than what you pick up at the supermarket.
+This galette can be served warm from the oven or at room temperature—just garnish with a few fresh basil leaves before you put it out, and get ready to rake in the compliments.

 Roasted Tomato, Salami, and Mozzarella Pasta